alasca-association/tarook/docs/developer/guide/coding-guide.rst

 This document contains a coding guideline specifically written for this repository.
-For general information please refer to the `Yaook Development Process Documentation <https://yaook.gitlab.io/meta/01-development-process.html>`__.
+For general information please refer to the `YAOOK Development Process Documentation <https://yaook.gitlab.io/meta/01-development-process.html>`__.

 pre-commit-hooks
 ----------------